dr-joe-wirth/phantasm/README.md

 ## If you use this software, please email me at jwirth \<at> g \<dot> hmc \<dot> edu

+##### Note: PHANTASM requires an email address for communicating with NCBI as described in python's [Bio.Entrez](https://biopython.org/docs/latest/api/Bio.Entrez.html) package.
+The email address is not stored or used for any other purposes.

 ## Running the software
 ### To get set up, perform the following steps:
   * Make a working directory containing either a single input genome in genbank file format or a directory of multiple input genomes in genbank file format